cyberyom/MFTAnalyzer/README.md

 Before you begin, ensure you have met the following requirements:
 - Requirement 1: Make sure that the $MFT file you are analyzing is from an NTFS version 3 + system.
 Tool is incompatiable with < NTFS 3.0
 - Requirement 2: You are on a 64 bit system
-- Requirement 3: If you are running from source code, you will need the python module Pretty Table installed.
+- Requirement 3: If you are running from source code, you will need the python modules mentioned in Requirements.txt installed.

 ### Installation